raspberrypilearning/how-are-you/en/step_2.md

 As the message is from you, choose a sprite costume to represent you.
 It will then appear that you’re the one speaking and typing the message!

 --- task ---
 + Go to Costumes.
-Select one of the ten cosutmes available by clicking on it.
-It will highlight it.
-The sprite costume should then automatically change on the stage.
+Select one of the ten costumes available by clicking on it.
+Your costume will become highlighted and your sprite will automatically change to that costume on the stage.

 + Run the program to see and hear yourself speaking another langauge.
 Impressive!